ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

    {: tip}

 3. From IBM {{site.data.keyword.iamshort}} (IAM), [authorize access](/docs/iam?topic=iam-serviceauth#serviceauth) between **Cloud Block Storage** (source service) and **{{site.data.keyword.keymanagementserviceshort}}** (target service) for volumes.
 Specify _reader_ access for the role.

+### Encrypted custom image prerequisites
+{: #byok-custom-images-prereqs}

+If you plan to take advantage of beta functionality to import an encrypted custom image, there are several prerequisites you need to complete in addition to setting up your KMS and authorizations.
+For more information, see [Setting up your key management service and keys](/docs/vpc?topic=vpc-create-encrypted-custom-image#kms-prereqs).

 ## Next Steps
 {: #next-steps-planning}